 Customized LASIK Eye Surgery – Raleigh, Durham Cary

-At Dr. Dornic’s state-of-the-art LASIK Raleigh / Durham offices, patients are offered sophisticated treatments geared towards reducing or eliminating their dependence on glasses and contact lenses.
+At Dr. Dornic’s state-of-the-art LASIK Raleigh & Durham offices, patients are offered sophisticated treatments geared towards reducing or eliminating their dependence on glasses and contact lenses.
 In order to deliver the best possible vision correction results, Dr. Dornic performs thorough evaluations and uses the latest laser eye surgery technologies.
 Our IntraLase laser is the safest available and our CustomVue technology has been proven to deliver the highest success rate.
-To learn more about LASIK technologies, please click here.
+Contact our office to learn more about LASIK technologies.

 Refractive Errors Treatable with LASIK